josh-works/josh-works.github.io/_pages/recommended-reading.md

 permalink: /recommended-reading
 ---

 I've read many books over the years.
 Thousands.
 Here's a few that I find myself referencing/recommending often.
+Periodically, I refresh this list.
+It's changed over the years years.x

 These are the books I cannot un-read, which shape me today.
 Many of the books are "difficult".
 I often tell people I'm a slut for books - I'll read any book, for any reason, and if I "like" it is almost a complete afterthought.
 The real question is - can I glean something of value from it?